 VOC Monitoring

 After the tank has been filled but prior to placing it in service arrange with the Region for testing the water for volatile organic contaminant (VOC).
-Conduct analysis by an approved laboratory, which is specifically approved for the work to be performed and approved by the Region.
+Conduct analysis by a laboratory, which is specifically approved for the work to be performed and approved by the Region.
 The cost for such testing will be borne by the Region.

 Perform monitoring for vinyl chloride and 52 principal organic contaminants including drinking water volatile hydrocarbons and drinking water volatile aromatics in accordance with the Environmental Laboratory Approval Program.